SimonDar/Capjet-Orientation-Control-System/README.md

 ### Stop Logic

 - The **Stop Button** allows the operator to manually stop the system at any time.
 It is connected to the control logic via a Boolean OR gate, ensuring that the system stops either when the manual stop is activated or when an out-of-bounds condition occurs.

----

-## Purpose in Underwater Operations

-In an underwater environment, maintaining a stable orientation is crucial for the ROV to perform precise tasks such as inspection, tool manipulation, or sampling.
-The **Capjet-Orientation-Control-System** ensures that the ROV can hold its position against underwater currents and other external disturbances.
-This system dynamically adjusts the thrusters in real-time based on gyroscopic feedback, keeping the ROV steady without requiring constant manual control.